socovidiu/loc-solutions-backend/docs/ARCHITECTURE.md

 - Job status transitions are **conditional**
 - DB updates only succeed if current status matches expected state
 - Prevents duplicate or out-of-order transitions

-### Interview Q/A
-**Q:** How do you handle webhook retries safely?
-**A:** We deduplicate events using an idempotency key stored in the DB, and we enforce job state transitions atomically so duplicates and out-of-order events become no-ops.

 ---